TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.23.md

 ---

-Whosoever denieth the Son, the same hath not the Father: he that confesseth the Son hath the Father also.
+Whoever denies the Son, the same doesn't have the Father.
+He who confesses the Son has the Father also.